Udolf15/Jazz-improvisation/README.md

 Message Emojify is a program that can be used to add emoji to your text messages or any text files.

-5 emojis are currently available that are placed after the end of your sentence depending on the context of the sentence
+5 emojis are currently available that can be placed after the end of your sentence depending on the context of the sentence

 # Prerequisites